 Coming in 40-pound bags, the Kirkland food cost more than Pedigree, which was actually a good sign — cheaper usually means, well, cheaper.
 Less high-quality.
 But the Kirkland food was still much less expensive than Taste of the Wild (which we did end up giving to Bella years later, when she approached her elderly years).

-Because we trusted the Kirkland brand, we figured the food was safe.
+Because we trusted the Kirkland brand, we figured the Kirkland product was safe.

 We used it for the rest of Clancy’s life and most of Bella’s.
 Now that my husband and I have Eira, we’ve used the Kirkland dog food for her, too.